-2.2.
+b.
 Interest Rates

-Indonesia's Central Bank's interest rate policies have increased non-performing loans in several Indonesian banks (Soebagio, 2005).
-A recent study from Kösem (2021) shows that a decrease in the central interest rate can increase housing prices and mortgage loans via mortgage interest rates.
-Meanwhile, Conklin (2016) claims that borrowers with higher interest-rate loan facilities are more likely to default.
-The higher the interest rate offered, the less borrowers can pay credit installments, resulting in a higher risk of mortgage default (Morgan & Pontines, 2014).
-The bank compensates for the increased lending risk by charging a higher interest rate (McDonald & Thornton, 2008).
+The Indonesia's Central Bank's interest rate policies have resulted in an increase in non-performing loans in several Indonesian banks (Soebagio, 2005).
+Recent study from Kösem (2021), a decrease in the central interest rate can increase housing prices and mortgage loans via mortgage interest rates.
+Meanwhile, Conklin (2016) claims that borrowers with higher interest rate loan facilities are more likely to default.
+The higher the interest rate offered, the less borrowers' ability to pay credit installments, resulting in a higher risk of mortgage default (Morgan & Pontines, 2014).
+The bank compensates for the increased risk of lending by charging a higher interest rate (McDonald & Thornton, 2008).